Chapter in this post:

 With the AirPods - and probably also with other headphones with Qi charging - you have to choose the placement so that at least one centimeter of leather can be seen around the charging box.
 Otherwise you can distribute the AirPods case freely on the charging mat and it will be accepted.

 Charging three devices at the same time (two iPhones and the AirPods Pro) did not reduce the charging speed either.
 With three times 7,5 watts, there is also enough reserve.
-My measurements with Coconut Battery show that my iPhones mostly only use 3 to 4 watts for charging - regardless of which Qi-Charing Pad they are on.
+My measurements with Coconut battery show that my iPhones mostly only use 3 to 4 watts for charging - no matter which Qi-Charing Pad they are on.

 Basically, it is a bit difficult to use the charging times as a guide when charging wirelessly.
 The reasons for this: